 The Countries Dominating Rice Exports in 2026

 While rice feeds over 50% of the world today, global exports are controlled by a small group of countries.
-Globally, rice trade in 2025 was valued at approximately $39 billion, with just a few of the exporting countries making up close to 74% of the total.
+Globally, rice trade in 2025 was valued at approximately $29.5 billion, with just a few of the exporting countries making more than to 50% of the total.
 Since most countries depend heavily on these rice-exporting countries, disruption to any one of them can impact food supply chains and rice prices worldwide.

 The trade markets are expected to remain sensitive throughout 2026 due to ongoing conflicts and shifting market situations.
 Not only this, but growing inflation corners, food security policy, and climate variability are all influencing trade flows as much as production itself.
 Export decisions now affect food affordability and supply for entire nations because rice imports are not optional purchases but an essential part of maintaining domestic food supply.
 Read on to understand which countries are driving rice exports and why it matters for anyone tracking food trade flows, supply chain dependencies, or commodity price risk.